Kiribati

 Kiribati (officially the Republic of Kiribati (Gilbertese: Ribaberiki Kiribati), is an independent island nation in the central Pacific Ocean.
 The permanent population is over 119,000 (2020), more than half of whom live on Tarawa Atoll.
 The state comprises 32 atolls and one raised coral island, Banaba.
 They have a total land area of 811 square kilometers (313 square miles) [Note 1]and is dispersed over 3.5 million km2 (1.4 million sq mi).

-Kiribati gained its independence from the United Kingdom, becoming a sovereign state in 1979.
-The capital, Tarawa, now the most populated area, consists of a number of islets, connected by a series of causeways.
+Kiribati gained independence from the United Kingdom in 1979 and became a sovereign state.
+The capital, Tarawa, now the most populated area, consists of several islets connected by a series of causeways.
 These comprise about half the area of Tarawa Atoll.
-Prior to its independence, the country had exported phosphate; however, those mines are no longer viable with fisheries and export of copra driving much of the economy.
+Before its independence, the country exported phosphate; however, those mines are no longer viable, and fisheries and the export of copra drive much of the economy.
 Kiribati is one of the least developed countries in the world and is highly dependent on international aid for its economy.

-Kiribati is a member of the Pacific Community (SPC), Commonwealth of Nations, the IMF, the World Bank, the OACPS and became a full member of the United Nations in 1999 and also a member of the Pacific Islands Forum.
-As an island nation, the islands are very vulnerable to climate change, and addressing climate change has been a central part of its international policy, as a member of the Alliance of Small Island States.
+Kiribati is a Pacific Community (SPC) member, the Commonwealth of Nations, the IMF, the World Bank, and the OACPS.
+It became a full member of the United Nations in 1999 and also a member of the Pacific Islands Forum.
+As an island nation, Kiribati is very vulnerable to climate change, and addressing climate change has been a central part of its international policy as a member of the Alliance of Small Island States.

 Spanking in Kiribati